blaenk/blaenk.github.io/provider/posts/custom-xkb-options-with-gnome.markdown

 <div class="callout">

-**Update**: On archlinux, `pacman -Qo` shows that the **evdev** file is owned by the [xkeyboard-config] package.
+**Update**: On archlinux, `pacman -Qo` shows that the `evdev`{.path} file is owned by the [xkeyboard-config] package.
 Whenever this package is updated, it overwrites this file, necessitating the change to be added once again.
 I'll have to look into a more resilient way to have this setup.

 </div>